yuqiliao/IDE-help-guide/01-overview.Rmd

 ## Computer requirements for the IDE
-The IDE performs best under the following requirements.
+The IDE performs best under the following requirements:

 -	Screen resolution should be 1024 x 768 pixels or higher.
 -	Browsers: Google Chrome, Apple Safari, Internet Explorer (IE) version 10 or higher, FireFox 3.0 or higher.